 Keep reading to learn more about the show’s cast and characters and key information about the plot.

 An Overview of “Doom Patrol”

 Now in its third season, this live-action DC Universe TV show created by Jeremy Carver follows the Doom Patrol, a reluctant team of superheroes mysteriously brought together to heal from their traumas and investigate surreal and strange phenomena.

 The “Doom Patrol” series premiered in 2019 and airs exclusively on HBO Max.
-The characters made their first TV appearance in November 2018 when they were introduced during the fourth episode of the first season of “Titans,” DC’s first original series.
+The characters made their first TV appearance in November 2018 when they were introduced during the fourth episode of the first season of “Titans,” DC’s first original series (learn more about DC’s “Titans” cast and characters).
 The show is produced by Geoff Johns, Greg Berlanti, Sarah Schechter, Chris Dingess, and Tamara Becher-Wilkinson.

 Each member of this misfit team — including a woman with dissociative identity disorder (DID), another woman who struggles to control her size, and a robot with a human brain — has their own struggles that lead to the formation of the Doom Patrol.
 Each obtained their superhuman powers as a result of a traumatic accident.
 While these accidents gifted them with special powers, they also left them scarred, emotionally distraught, and, often, shunned by society.
 They operate partially as a superhero team and partially as a support group.

 Following their accidents, most team members were treated by the Chief, a medical doctor who also allows them to stay at his mansion — Doom Manor — to protect them from the world outside.
 The name “Doom Patrol” stems from an earlier team of the same name that the Chief formed.

 As these tortured characters struggle with their mental health — and grow alongside each other, learn about themselves and their powers, and begin to accept themselves — they explore the world, investigating the bizarre and strange.